 If you’re adding bookshelves or other elements to your Murphy bed, your step-by-step plans will include those pieces.
 For example, if you want bookshelves surrounding the bed, you would build the bookshelves off the outer wall frame as one integrated unit.

-Costs Involved With a DIY Murphy Bed
+What Costs Are Involved With a DIY Murphy Bed?

 Like so many projects around the home, a DIY Murphy bed can cost anywhere from a few hundred dollars to a few thousand dollars depending on the materials you use and the features you include.
 One of the largest expenses is often the mechanism.
 If you buy only the spring mechanism that raises and lowers the bed, you can expect to spend under $100 on this part of the project.
 If you buy a full Murphy bed kit with the frame and mechanism, you might spend anywhere from $250 to $800 or more.
 These kits often have metal rails, supports and legs that tuck under when the bed is folded against the wall.
 You’ll spend more upfront, but the kits do save time and guesswork on the project.